google/prediction_framework/README.md

 *   _Vertex AI User_ role on the AutoML model on the model project.
 *   _Cloud Datastore User_ role on the processing project.

-Second, go to the _model_ project, find the _AutoML Service Agent_ service account on IAM (you may need to activate the _Include Google-provided role grants_ checkbox in top-right corner).
+Second, go to the _model_ project, find the _AI Platform Service Agent_ service account on IAM (you may need to activate the _Include Google-provided role grants_ checkbox in top-right corner).
 Copy its address and then grant it _BigQuery Data Editor_ role on the destination dataset on the _processing_